Triathlon - Alistair Brownlee wins gold, brother third

 The first casualty of this brutal front-running was Brownlee's younger brother.
 Then a gap appeared between Brownlee and Gomez.

-With the two Frenchmen, David Hauss and Laurent Vidal, working together in fourth and fifth places, the younger Brownlee opted to take his penalty with a lap of the run to go.
+With the two Frenchmen, David Hauss and Vincent Luis, working together in fourth and fifth places, the younger Brownlee opted to take his penalty with a lap of the run to go.

 He spent anxious seconds looking down the course as the challengers to his bronze medal got closer with every stride.